The Best VPN of 2021: Windows, Mac, Android & iOS

 In a recent interview with the CDT (Center for Democracy and Technology), ExpressVPN explained the data they collect and closed with the comment: “None of the data enable ExpressVPN or anyone else to match an individual to specific network activity or behavior.”
 In other words: It doesn’t collect any sensitive information on you.

 What do we test for:

-We check in what country the VPN provider, or its parent company, is incorporated.
+We check in what country the VPN service, or its parent company, is incorporated.
 And how invasive that government’s policy is on consumer data collection and net neutrality.
 The less invasive the government’s policy, the better the score.

 So what is a jurisdiction and why does it matter?